Madsn/edx-documentation/en_us/students/source/SFD_enrolling.rst

 you access to all course materials, including assignments and exams.

 When you first enroll in a course, you are automatically enrolled in the audit track.
+For information about enrolling in the audit track for a course, see :ref:`Enroll in the Audit Track`.

-If the course offers a verified track and the deadline for enrolling in the verified track has not passed, you can choose to  upgrade to the verified track.
+If the course you enrolled in offers a verified track and the deadline for enrolling in the verified track has not passed, you can choose to upgrade to the verified track to earn a certificate.
 For more information, see :ref:`SFD Change to the Verified Track`.

 .. _SFD Verified Track: